-Any unexpired portion of this limited warranty will be transferred to subsequent owners, upon the resale of the motorcycle during the limited warranty period.
+Any unexpired portion of this H-D Motorcycle Warranty will be transferred to subsequent owners, upon the resale of the motorcycle during the warranty period.
+See the OWNER CONTACT INFORMATION section of the Owner's Manual for information regarding notification of ownership changes.